The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

     flow handler, we need to unmask the line before leaving.

-  - if no out-of-band handler was called, we should have performed any acknowledge and/or EOI to release the interrupt line, while leaving it masked if required before exiting the flow handler.
+  - if no out-of-band handler was called, we should have performed any acknowledge and/or EOI to release the interrupt line in the controller, while leaving it masked if required before exiting the flow handler.
 In case of a level-triggered interrupt, we do want to leave it masked for solving the pathological case with interrupt deferral explained earlier.

 + if not on pipeline entry (i.e. second entry of the flow handler), then we must be running over the in-band stage, accepting interrupts, therefore we should fire the in-band handler(s) for the incoming event.

-The original code for handling level-triggered interrupts is adapted to interrupt pipelining according to the rules above, as follows:

 > Example: adapting the handler dealing with level-triggered IRQs